FyraLabs-Graveyard/pungi/doc/configuration.rst

     ``productid`` file in the ``repodata`` directories.
 The purpose of these ``productid`` files is to expose the product data to `subscription-manager
     <https://github.com/candlepin/subscription-manager>`_.
-    subscription-manager inclues a "product-id" Yum plugin that can read these ``productid`` certificate files from each Yum repository.
+    subscription-manager includes a "product-id" Yum plugin that can read these ``productid`` certificate files from each Yum repository.

 **product_id_allow_missing** = False